Email FacebookTwitterMenu burgerClose thin

 Tips for New Homebuyers

 • A financial advisor can help you get your financial house in order before you purchase a new home.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Don’t forget to account for closing costs.
 SmartAsset’s closing cost calculator can help you estimate how much these extra fees and expenses will add up to for your purchase.